ondreian/benjaminclos.com/blog/programming/monads-3-either.md

 ---
 title: OO + Functional - Part 3 - Either ||
 tags: javascript, functional, oop, series:monads
-draft: true
+publishDate: 8-21-2016
-excerpt: Functional + OOP = Winning; the third in a series of musings, focusing on the Either monad.
+excerpt: The third in a series of musings on pairing OOP with functional paradigms; recovering from empty values with the Either monad.
 ---

-## Either ||
+In the [last segment](/blog/oo-functional-part-2-call-me-maybe/) we extended our `Monad` to create `Maybe` which allowed us to shortcircuit `Nothing` operations.
+Today we are going to continue with this extending our logical branching by creating the `Either` monad.
+The `Either` allows us to recover or transition (`fmap`) from `Nothing` to our default value.

-While useful for a lot of situations, that are still many times where we may wish to recover from an `Nothing` value.
-In the context of Javascript `Nothing` can probably be generalized to both `null` and `undefined`.
-To assist with this we will create our `Either` implementation.
+Let's work on our `Either` implementation:

 ```javascript